RahmaIday/Data-Analysis-Projects/README.md

-# Data-Analysis-Projects
+# Portfolio of Data Analysis Projects

-A list of current Data Analysis related projects I personally done:
+Explore a selection of my endeavors in data analysis:

-- Building a Linear Regression Model to Predict Life Expectancy
+- Development of a Linear Regression Model for Life Expectancy Prediction
-- Movie Dataset Correlation Analysis
+- Correlation Analysis of Movie Datasets